schroeshirecat/numba_examples/README.md

 No code changes, except for making the print statements Python 3 compatible.

-An observation: The speed up between the numba and the cuda version of the code did show up on my system (Xeon E3 skylake, 8 cores) only in the Jupyter notebook.
+An observation: The speed up between the numba and the cuda version of the code did show up on my systems (Xeon E3 skylake, and AMD broadwell 8 cores each with Nvidia Quadro M4000 GPU) only in the Jupyter notebook.
 Running the code standalone in terminal had the same runtime between the two versions.
-Note: The figures were optained on a Linux Ubuntu 18.10 system.
+Note: The figures were optained on a Linux Ubuntu 18.10 and Windows 10 systems.